jwarlick/jwarlick/README.md

 ### Things I'm working on (watch this space!):

-- An anonymized version of a data visualization / business intelligence project for industry
+- An anonymized version of a data visualization / business intelligence project for industry (pending approval)
-- Two prediction experiments with music streaming data using AutoGluon and deep learning (one to be posted imminently)
+- A continuation of my AutoGluon exploratory project

 ### A little more about me:
 - 👬 I identify as L**G**BTQ (Pronouns: he/him)